-During my week on Cape Cod, the rose hips were ripe and ready to harvest.
-After I filled a basket with about two pounds of hips, the plan was to make my grandmother’s recipe for jelly.
-It was one that she learned to make from a friend and handed down to me – I remember making it with her while we stood side by side in the kitchen.
+In August, when the rose hips were ripe and ready to harvest, I filled a basket with about two pounds of hips.
+The plan was to make my grandmother’s recipe for jelly.
+It was one that she learned to make from a friend and handed down to me and I remember making it with her while we stood side by side in the kitchen.

-We simmered the hips in white wine until soft, then strained them through a jelly bag, added sugar, and brought the liquid to a rolling boil.
-We carefully placed a rose geranium leaf in each glass jelly jar, the ultimate ambrosial finishing touch.
+Her recipe called for soaking then simmering the hips in white wine until soft, then strained them through a jelly bag.
+Sugar was added and all was brought to a rolling boil.
+Once it reached jelly stage, my grandmother instructed me to place a rose geranium leaf in each glass jelly jar – the ultimate ambrosial finishing touch – before the hot jelly was poured and jars sealed.

-Jelly is a bit old-fashioned for my tastes, so I decided to make a a thick, chunky, citrusy marmalade instead.
-Honestly, it’s delicious.
-It took a bit of time to trim the tops and remove the seeds of the rose hips; it’s not as easy as strawberry or blueberry jam.
-The orange, lemon, and apple give it natural pectin which brings out the flavor, plus gives it an extra boost of Vitamin C. Perfect for preserving a little summer in a jar.
+Jelly is a bit old-fashioned for my tastes, I prefer a thick, chunkier spread and created a recipe for citrusy marmalade.
+My recipe takes a bit more time to trim the tops and remove the seeds of the rose hips; and certainly not as easy as strawberry or blueberry jam.
+The orange and lemon peels plus the small wedge of apple create a natural pectin, plus brings out the flavor.
+Rose hips already have lots of natural Vitamin C and the citrus gives the jam an extra boost.

 Rose Hip and Citrus Jam